TheLimePixel/bento/features.md

 which or may not use the members that differ.
 As such, since the data stored within objects is already defined, stored properties are not permitted inside `impl` blocks.`impl` blocks can only be used for types defined in the same module and their visibility merely sets the default and top boundary for all the members defined within.

+Note that subtypes may not have members which shadow members of their supertype.

 For example: